nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Murderous Rage:** Berserker blood is instilled with traces of the same dark rage that drives their ogrish ancestors to war against the kingdoms of humans.
 When a Berserker takes damage, they must make a Mind save (target: 12) or go into an uncontrollable violent fury.
 During this rage, they receive the following adjustments:

 * they have one (1) additional attack dice (this increases to two at level 7, and three at level 14),
-* they have immunity to critical fumbles,
+* they gain temporary hit points = 1/2 their HP total (rounded up),
-* they have two (2) Banes on all saves except Body and Death.
+* they have two (2) Banes on all saves except Body and Death, which both receive two (2) Boons.

 While in their Rage, on their turn in combat they must take action according to the following priority chain - higher-listed actions are mandatory if possible:

 * Melee Attack the strongest-looking enemy within immediate striking range.
 * Move to the strongest-looking enemy within charging range and Melee Attack them.
-* Thrown (Missile) attach the strongest-looking enemy within Thrown Range.
+* Thrown (Missile) attack the strongest-looking enemy within Thrown Range.
 * Melee Attack the strongest-looking *standing* living creature (friend or foe) within immediate striking range (Mind Save DC 12 each time to avoid attacking an ally).
-* Mind Save (target: 15) to break out of rage: if successful the Berserker's mind clears and they spend the round panting, if failed they Collapse to the ground unconscious (remain unconscious for 3d6 minutes).
+* Mind Save (target: 15) as the rage runs out: if successful the Berserker's mind clears and they spend the round panting, if failed they Collapse to the ground unconscious (remain unconscious for 3d6 minutes).

 A Berserker can choose to voluntarily fail either save and willingly let the rage overtake them and/or knock them unconscious afterward.
 They can also trigger it on their own by causing themselves 1 point of damage with a weapon.